cinaral/rk4_solver/README.md

 - Motor response
 - Bouncing ball

-Some of them require reference data which is provided in this repository, see [Testing](#testing) for details.
+Some of them require reference solutions which is provided in this repository without the need for MATLAB, see [Testing](#testing) for details.

 # Usage